nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_rendering.md

 ## Background ##

 The Transfer of Care documents need to be rendered to a human reader.
-This section is a place-holder for guidance about rendering Transfer of Care documents which will be added in a later release of this specification.
+This section is a place holder for guidance about rendering Transfer of Care documents which will be added in a later release of this specification.